s66erge/entan-mkdocs/docs/index.md

 You will find here the documentation for:

-- the python/fasthtml code
+- the python + fasthtml code
-- the installation/deploy tools.
+- the setup and deploy tools.